idealparable/BibleQ/BibleAntiSlavery.md

 (If I do future examples like this, I won't, though, be over-explaining what this kind of page is and isn't like I am now in this intro.
 Just trying to be crystal clear for this first one; in my experience it may be wisest to do so at least once somewhere.)

+Also note: Format options described in the must-read-notes below won't be used for the most part, other than that I'll delimit Bible quotes generally in slashes.

 {% include mustreadnotes.md %}

 ## Table of Contents